demilord04/gallo-tolentino/README.md

 ## System Access

 ### Employee Access
-1. Visit `index.html` to start
+1. Visit `index.php` to start.
-2. Click "Go to Login Page" to access the login screen
-3. Login with your Employee ID and password
+2. Login with your Employee ID and password
-4. New employees can sign up through the "Sign Up" link
+3. New employees can sign up through the "Sign Up" link

 ### Admin Access
-1. Go to the login page (`index2.php`)
+1. Go to the login page (`index.php`)
 2. Click on the "Employee Login" header 5 times
 3. This will redirect you to the admin login page
 4. Login with admin credentials

 ## File Structure
-- `index.html` - Landing page
+- `index.php` - Landing page
-- `index2.php` - Main login page
 - `dashboard.php` - Employee dashboard
 - `admin_login.php` - Admin login page
 - `admin_dashboard.php` - Admin control panel